Disney World On A Budget Tips

 Everyone’s circumstances are different, and staying on property isn’t “necessary” for everyone.
 You should weigh all factors accordingly and do what’s right for you.
 There are a lot of great off-property hotels and vacation homes, so don’t have trepidation about going off property.
 If you do stay off property and rent a car, you’ll have the secondary benefit of being able to eat off-site or going to a grocery store to pick up food when you arrive in Florida, thus saving you even more money!

 3. Tickets – If you purchase a vacation package, this is not something about which you need to worry.
 If you don’t buy a package, consider purchasing your tickets in advance and from an authorized third party vendor instead of Disney.
 These third party vendors offer savings of about 5-20% off Disney prices (sometimes more, sometimes less).
 Not a huge savings, but every little bit helps when you’re visiting Disney on a budget, right?

-Since we also often visited when Mickey’s Very Merry Christmas Party or Mickey’s Not So Scary Halloween Party was taking place, we would save days by having breakfast or lunch in a resort hotel (or, if it’s Christmas season, the best way to spend the morning before Mickey’s Very Merry Christmas Party is by doing a FREE self-guided Deluxe Resorts Christmas Tour!) and then heading into the Magic Kingdom at 4 pm once our tickets were valid.
+Since we also often visited when Mickey’s Very Merry Christmas Party or Mickey’s Not So Scary Halloween Party was taking place, we would save days on our park tickets by having breakfast or lunch in a resort hotel (or, if it’s Christmas season, the best way to spend the morning before Mickey’s Very Merry Christmas Party is by doing a FREE self-guided Deluxe Resorts Christmas Tour!) and then heading into the Magic Kingdom at 4 pm once our tickets were valid.

-If you’re planning on going for more than 10 days on your trip, or once per year (move the second trip up a bit so they’re both within a year), you may want to look into Annual Passes.
+If you’re planning on going for more than two weeks on your trip, or once per year (move the second trip up a bit so they’re both within a year), you may want to look into Annual Passes.
 If it’s a close call as to whether you should get an Annual Pass, sometimes getting one for one person in your party may be a good idea so you can take advantage of other discounts, too.

 4. Food – Once you have your tickets and are in the park, it’s time to think about food, assuming you’re not already covered by having the Disney Dining Plan as a part of your vacation package.
 This is the best way to ‘get creative’ with your savings at Walt Disney World.
 The easiest way to save money on food is to not purchase food from Disney restaurants.
 Stop at a grocery store on your way to Walt Disney World, eat at off-site restaurants, or use a grocery delivery service.